Skip to content

 Optional customization files

-If you need additional customization beyond what the visual editor provides, you can add these optional files:
+If you need additional customization beyond what the visual builder provides, you can add these optional files:

 Backend controller (api.server.js)

 This file handles custom backend logic and database interactions.
-Use this when you need custom fetching logic, validations, or hooks beyond what's configured in page.json.
+You can modify it when you need custom fetching logic, validations, or hooks beyond what's configured in page.json.

 Example: